mdynight/calender-blocks/readme.md

 A user can add a note with a date and a block (card) will be displayed to represent it.
 As the blocks populate the interface they are arranged in chronological order.
 A user should be able to delete a block.

 ## Technology
 User input will be through a web page using html forms, posted to a database using SQL commands scripted by PHP.
 The page will read the database information using SQL commands and generate the content using PHP to create HTML elements.
-The page will be styled with PHP.
+The page will be styled with CSS.

 ## Why a prototype?
 This application will be functional however as a business model it is not suited to scaliablity as we do not have the resources for largescale database hosting or security.
 A better option for this application in offical implemention would be to generate a local user file to cache the data inputted using client-side scripting.